 Nothing can beat beet, and I mean it.
 The vegetable is packed with many essential nutrients, and it has a unique flavor profile: rich, earthy, and a tad bitter.
 The salad is finished with a squeeze of lemon juice and can be enjoyed warm or cold.

-Cucumber fans, this one’s for you.
+Hear me out!
+This appetizer is for all the cucumber fans out there.
 Light, healthy, and refreshing, the Polish salad is a blend of your favorite ingredient along with red onions and sour cream.
-There’s also dill, which imparts its trademark subtle sweetness to the final result.
+There’s also dill for a subtle sweetness to the final result.
 Serve cold.

 You get more than what you pay for with this hearty slaw.
 The flavors are genuinely irresistible thanks to the distinctive garlic taste of turkey kielbasa, which strikingly contrasts with the potato and coleslaw mix.
 All ingredients are jazzed up with a zing from mustard.